i2cs/i2csmobile-docs/Backend/OpenCart Module/Installation/02 Configurations.md

 5. Save to add the new store.
 You will be shown a success message `Success: You have modified Stores!`

-###Creating a new API User [Optional Step]

-Please note that this section is optional.
-You can use the existing API user as the API user for our mobile app.
-But still, it’s better to have a totally different user to provide mobile API data.

-1. Go to `OpenCart Admin panel > Settings > API` to open APIs view

-2. In the APIs page, click on  Add New button

-3. Choose a name for your API.
-We used mobile as the name for this guide

-4. Click on Generate button to create a new API Key

-5. Set the status to Enabled and then click on save icon to create the API user

-6. Now you have successfully crated a new API

 ###I2CSMobile Settings